vshn/galera-haproxy/README.md

 # galera-haproxy
 HAProxy docker image with custom configuration

-Dockerized HAProxy with default config file for a three node galera cluster.
+Dockerized HAProxy with default config file for a multi node galera cluster.
 To ovveride the default configuration it's possible using the environemnt variables.

 ## Build
 ```
-docker build -t haproxy-mysql .
+docker build -t
 ```

 ## Run